 - The search bar works like most search engines; simply type words, phrases, numbers, or characters.
 The Search Techniques section goes into more detail and options for searching, but here a few quick start tips: - Use Boolean operators when searching more than one keyword.
 See: Searching with Booleans. - Use quotations ("Jane Doe") to send the query as one phrase, Jane Doe. - Use the exact: search operator (exact:fullz) to prevent word stemming, and search for exact matches of that term.
-See: Stemming and Searching for Exact Terms. - Type to begin searching
+See: Stemming and Searching for Exact Terms. - 2.
+Use the left drop-down menu to open Search Tools, which include these options:

-Search Tools